Dxsonu7/Pokemon-Recycle-App/README.md

 # Pokemon-World-V2

-# Android Project - CYOAPI: RecyclerView Edition
+# Android Project 7 - CYOAPI Part 3: Beautified

 Author: **Sonu Gupta**

 ## Summary

-**Pokemon Recycle** is an Android app that **displays a scrollable list of characters implementing the Pokemon API**
+**Pokemon World App** is an Android app that **displays a scrollable list of 1290 Pokemons characters with their name and type**

 ## Application Features